 When someone passes on your sale, there’s a good chance you might be to blame.

 In the business world, potential clients say “pass” all the time due to weak relationships and lack of understanding.
 So do existing clients.
 It’s a convenient way to move decisions forward.
-The more complicated the decision, the more at stake, the more important relationships become.
+The more complicated the decision, the more at stake, the more important relationships with all stakeholders become.

-With CEB reporting that 5.4 people now participate in the average B2B purchase decision – a number that keeps increasing – companies can no longer rely on the strength of one relationship to ensure business decisions go in their favor.
+With Gartner reporting that between 6 and 10 people now participate in the average B2B purchase decision—a number that keeps increasing—companies can no longer rely on the strength of one relationship to ensure business decisions go in their favour.
 It doesn’t work like that anymore.
 Most executives just aren’t willing to put their name on the line to overrule a buying committee.
 It’s too risky.